 The NSTI program at the University of Montana is part of the Montana American Indians in Math and Science (MT AIMS) Pathways Program.

 - Focus: Project-based programming focused on a transportation challenge that students will work in teams putting together.
 Included are classes in math, science, and writing to augment academic year learning as well as assistance on their projects.
-This year, students will also be building their own computers as well.

 For more information on the program from 2009 to 2016, visit MDT's Research Page.